-We started Conscious Girlfriend (www.ConsciousGirlfriend.com) to help lesbians and queer women find the path to happy, healthy intimate relationships.
-That's why we love our advice column — it helps us find out exactly where our readers are struggling, and gives us a chance to point the way.
-We've been there, in all those hard places our readers describe—and we found our way out.
-That's why we want to help you, too!
+We started Conscious Girlfriend to help lesbians and queer women find the path to happy, healthy, intimate relationships.
+That's why we love our advice column — it helps us find out exactly where our readers are struggling and gives us a chance to point the way.

 Ouch.
 That's a hard one.
-Most of us have been on one side or the other — either wanting more sex than our partner does, or wanting less.
-Both sides are so painful!
-But even more painful is the feeling J.S. described of not feeling heard or understood (Who among us hasn't been there, too?!)
+Most of us have been on one side or the other — either wanting more sex than our partner does or wanting less.
+Both sides are so painful.
+But even more painful is the feeling described of not feeling heard or understood.

-1) Of course women do have genuine differences in our sex drives, and that—like all other differences—is something to work out in an atmosphere of love and compassion, both for our partner and for ourselves.
+- Women have genuine differences in our sex drives.
+And that, like all other differences, is something to work out in an atmosphere of love and compassion, both for our partner and for ourselves.

-2) It's also true that some of us find it hard to feel connected or close, except through sex—whereas others of us need to feel connected and close in order to want to have sex!
-Again, this is the kind of difference that can definitely be worked with, when each partner is able and willing to SCORE.
-(If you haven't already heard about the SCORE Process, you can learn more about it at www.consciousgirlfriend.com/video1, or in our YourTango article in our Video 1, or read more about it here: http://www.yourtango.com/experts/consciousgf/take-your-finger-trigger-and-stop-fighting
+- Some of us find it hard to feel connected or close, except through sex.
+Whereas others of us need to feel connected and close in order to want to have sex.
+Again, this is the kind of difference that can definitely be worked with, when each partner is able and willing.

-4) And of course it’s true that many of us find that our sexual needs and desires – and our relationship priorities – change over time.
-And again, this can be a difference to navigate, since each woman is on her own trajectory.
+- Many of us find that our sexual needs and desires change over time.
+This can be a difference to navigate since each woman is on her own trajectory.

-Often in partnerships we get polarized around one issue or another – and usually, no matter what form the issue takes on the surface, the real issue is a lack of connection.
-So whether we find ourselves fighting about sex, or time together, or cleanliness, or money, or other personal habits, the sad thing is that our fights are actually pushing us further away from what we actually want.
+Often in partnerships, we get polarized around one issue or another.
+And usually, no matter what form the issue takes on the surface, the real issue is a lack of connection.
+So whether we find ourselves fighting about sex, or time together, or cleanliness, or money, or other personal habits, our fights are actually pushing us further away from what we actually want.

 C: Connection, compassion, communication